 The safe and enjoyable participation of members and guests is paramount to the success of our club rides.
 Central to achieving this goal is continuous respect of the Highway Code for our road rides and the Countryside Code for our off-road rides.

-Young riders (aged 12-18 years) are welcome to join club rides, but should be accompanied by a responsible adult.
+Young riders (aged 12-18 years) are welcome to join club rides, but should be accompanied by a parent in order to conform to our Cycling UK insurance policy.

 Above and beyond these legal codes the following guidelines are provided in the spirit of encouraging best practice, but should not be considered exhaustive: